louiskwt/teach-myself-cs/docs/6.100/lecture1.md

 Things can go wrong

 1. syntax error
-2. static sematic error
+2. static semantic error (valid syntax but invalid meaning or not meaningful)
-3. the output is not what you intended!
+3. the output is not what you intended! (semantic error)

 ## what is programming about